Copyright 2025-2026 Thousand Brains Project

 confidence=1.0,

-use_state=on_object and not invalid_signals,
+use_state=on_object and valid_signals,

 sender_id=self._sensor_module_id,